MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12device-getresourceallocationinfo.md

 Your application can forgo using **GetResourceAllocationInfo** for buffer resources ([D3D12_RESOURCE_DIMENSION_BUFFER](./ne-d3d12-d3d12_resource_dimension.md)).
 Buffers have the same size on all adapters, which is merely the smallest multiple of 64KB that's greater or equal to [D3D12_RESOURCE_DESC::Width](./ns-d3d12-d3d12_resource_desc.md).

 When multiple resource descriptions are passed in, the C++ algorithm for calculating a structure size and alignment are used.
 For example, a three-element array with two tiny 64KB-aligned resources and a tiny 4MB-aligned resource, reports differing sizes based on the order of the array.
 If the 4MB aligned resource is in the middle, then the resulting **Size** is 12MB.
 Otherwise, the resulting **Size** is 8MB.
 The **Alignment** returned would always be 4MB, because it's the superset of all alignments in the resource array.

-If error has occured, SizeInBytes will be equal to UINT64_MAX.

 ## -see-also